-The AeroRaft was designed early 2003 through LTA Solutions Ltd (now integrated in Luffships Ltd – LSL) as a development step of the StratRaft.
-It is a lenticular dirigible buoyant aircraft design with omni-directional (O-D) ability flying below 3000 m altitude as an aerial-crane for transport of outsized heavy (up to 100 tonne) indivisible payloads with precise point to point pick-up & delivery (pick&put) operations without mooring or other ground restraints.
+The AeroRaft was first designed early 2003 through LTA Solutions Ltd (now integrated in LBA as a development step of the StratRaft.
+It is a lenticular dirigible buoyant aircraft designed with omni-directional (O-D) ability to fly below 3000 m altitude as an aerial-crane for transport of outsized heavy (up to 100 tonne) indivisible payloads with precise point to point pick-up & delivery (pick&put) operations without mooring or other ground restraints.

-The design also permits transport of people, general freight, livestock or goods of any type loaded into lightweight containers, which the AeroRaft simply picks up, transports and then puts down wherever wanted as an under-slung load.
+The design also permits transport of people, general freight, livestock or goods of any type loaded into lightweight containers, which the AeroRaft simply would pick up, transport and then put down wherever wanted as an under-slung load.

 Its low suspended gondola module was deliberately arranged to provide strong pendulum stability (keeping the buoyant aircraft upright) for operation as a free balloon.
-This allows the AeroRaft to drift with air currents at any stage underway instead of using power.
-The design incorporates an optional Rotordyne (a large outer fan system) to generate aerodynamic lift in either direction (up or down) for payload pick&put purposes or to counter excess buoyancy in a naturally balanced way.
-Separate propellers at strategic positions provide thrust underway as well as stability and control.
+This allows it to drift with air currents (rafting) at any stage underway instead of using power.
+The original design incorporated a Rotordyne (a large outer fan system) to generate aerodynamic lift in either direction (up or down) for payload pick&put purposes or to counter excess buoyancy in a naturally balanced way.
+Separate propellers at strategic positions then provided thrust underway as well as stability and control.

-From realising the Rotordyne was a risk issue needing separate development, it was made an optional item.
-Development then would have been at smaller size without fitting around the aerostat.
-If fitted around the suspended module below, it then would help balance the differences between buoyancy and overall weight.
+From realising the Rotordyne was a risk issue needing separate development, it later was made an optional item, needing ballast-exchange for payload pick-up and put (pic&put) ops.
+Development then would have been without fitting around the aerostat.
+If fitted around the suspended module below, it then would help balance the differences between buoyancy and overall weight, obviating need for ballast-exchange.

-LSL today has instead adopted an easier distributed vertical airflow method using individual small fans around the aerostat.
+LBA instead now has adopted an easier distributed vertical airflow method using individual small fans around the aerostat.
 These have better redundancy and control, as well as being commercially available – reducing development work.

-There’s a need for such buoyant aircraft in regions lacking infrastructure and/or that have unstable conditions preventing other transport vehicles for whatever reason.
+There’s a need for such buoyant aircraft in regions lacking infrastructure and/or that have difficult topography preventing other transport vehicles for whatever reason.

-Review the Derived Lenticular Types to see how significantly smaller versions (reducing risk) have been arranged to support future AeroRaft type buoyant aircraft developments.
+Review the Derived Lenticular Types to see how significantly smaller versions (reducing risk) have been arranged to support future similar buoyant aircraft developments.

 Associated Documents: